abhishekmishragithub/sending-mail-and-sms/README.md

-# sending-mail-and-sms
-Sending  mail and sms using pyhon programs
+# Sending Mail & SMS Using Python
+This Repository includes python python programs which send mails and sms.

+### Note:
+There is separate directory for Mail and SMS programs.